NoCode-NoLife/Melia/README.md

 Melia
 =============================================================================

-Melia is an open-source MMORPG server software for the international client of Tree of Savior.
-It's solely being developed for educational purposes, learning about programming, MMORPGs, maintaining huge projects, working with other people, and improving knowledge.
+Melia is an open-source MMORPG server software that supports the international client of Tree of Savior.
+The server is solely being developed for educational purposes,learning about programming, MMORPGs, maintaining huge projects, working with other people, and improving knowledge.
 It's not about playing a game or competing with any services provided by IMCGAMES or its partners, and we don't endorse such actions.

 Melia is completely free and licensed under the GNU GPL.
-As such, every user is free to use Melia and choose how to use it, in the context of its license.
+As such, every user is free to use Melia within the context of said license, and decisions about how they choose to use the software are theirs to make.

 Compatibility
 -----------------------------------------------------------------------------
-Melia is only compatible to the latest iTOS client, compatibility to any other clients or versions is not guaranteed, and in fact unlikely.
+Melia is primarily compatible to the latest iTOS client and custom-made clients.
+Compatibility to any other clients is not guaranteed.

 State of Development
 -----------------------------------------------------------------------------
 After years of inactivity, Melia is currently in semi-active development again.
-The server is functional and it's compatible with the latest iToS client, but the server can't be called "playable" yet, as many features and especially the content are still missing.
+The server is functional, but it can't be called "playable" yet, as many features and especially the content are still missing.

 The major features that are currently working are as follows.